improve-ai/tracker-trainer/README.md

     DecisionModel.defaultTrackURL = trackURL // trackUrl is obtained from your Improve AI Gym configuration

-    DecisionModel.instances["greetings"].loadAsync(greetingsModelUrl) // greetingsModelUrl is a trained model output by the Improve AI Gym
+    DecisionModel["greetings"].loadAsync(greetingsModelUrl) // greetingsModelUrl is a trained model output by the Improve AI Gym

     return true
 }